 Psalms 34; 146, Deuteronomy 9:(1-3) 4-12, Hebrews 3:1-11, John 2:13-22

 All four gospels include the story of Jesus cleansing the temple of money-changers and merchants.
-The money-changers charged exorbitant exchange rates to trade the currency of the empire for the currency of the temple.
 That coin with Caesar’s likeness that Jesus was willing to render unto him?
 It wasn’t welcome in the temple.
+The money-changers charged exorbitant exchange rates to trade the currency of the empire for the currency of the temple.
 The merchants sold sacrificial livestock to travelers and charged typically inflated tourist prices.
-Jesus was furious God’s house or worship had been turned into a center of exploitative commerce, so he drove out the animals and flipped the tables.
+Jesus was furious God’s house of worship had been turned into a center of exploitative commerce, so he drove out the animals and flipped the tables.

-Only in John’s gospel do we read about Jesus fashioning a whip from cords.
+Only John’s gospel tells the part of the story about Jesus fashioning a whip from cords.
 Doing so would have taken some time, enough for people to notice what he was doing.
 With all the livestock nearby there were probably whips handy, yet he took the time to make one himself.
 As he knotted the cords in the crowded temple, somebody – probably several somebodies – must have noticed.
 Did they brush it off as business as usual?
 Did they take moment to wonder why it was happening?
 Did they think he couldn’t possibly be about to do what it seemed he would?
 Maybe there were even a few people thinking, “It’s about time.”